tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 The recently released x.y.z. version of usethis has some new functions to support changes in the default branch.
 To be clear, you don't *need* usethis to adapt to change in the default branch.
 On a small scale, the work can be done through some combination of command line Git and actions in a web browser, if that's how you roll.

 But the new `git_default_branch*()` family of functions can make this process more pleasant, for those who enjoy using devtools/usethis, especially for Git and GitHub tasks.
-These functions also help us do this work programmatically for hundreds of repositories at a time.
+These functions also help us do this work programmatically for hundreds of repositories at once.

 You can install the newest version of usethis from CRAN with: